brianguay/guay_site/content/personal/_index.md

 ## About Me

-When I'm not working, I'm outside hiking, playing with my dog, geeking out about space, or finding old typewriters to add to my collection.
+When I'm not working, I'm outside hiking, playing with my dog Dobby, geeking out about space, or finding old typewriters to add to my collection.
 I grew up near Boston and have lived in Washington DC, Richmond VA, and Durham NC.
 Go Sox!

-Some pics of my favorite hikes, typewriters, and dog (Dobby):

 Olivetti Lettera 1963 typewriter in for cleaning
 ![Olivetti Lettera (1963)](/olivetti_lettera_1963.jpeg)